-Unfortunately, this room seems to be stuffed with a collection of 6 balls (your neighbor was really quite quirky, you decide).
+Unfortunately, both rooms seems to be stuffed with some balls (your neighbor was really quite quirky, you decide).
+In RoomA there are 6 balls and in RoomB there are 4 balls.
+So you decide that RoomB is perfectly suitable for your party.
 Luckily, RoomA is spacious enough to move the balls there.
 As you plan your next steps, you stumble upon a robot which seems to be exquisitely fit for moving balls between two rooms (you wonder if there is a stronger word for "quirky").
-As you try to activate the robot, you discover a strange problem: There is a perfectly fine third arm that is not to be found anywhere in the planning system - the somewhat amateurish PDDL specifications neither consider the third arm nor the mint condition seventh ball.
+As you try to activate the robot, you discover a strange problem: There is a perfectly fine third arm that is not to be found anywhere in the planning system - the somewhat amateurish PDDL specifications does not consider the third arm.

-It's already friday and the party is planned for tomorrow.
-The manufacturer does not respond, so you roll up your sleeves and set about reconfiguring the PDDL specs yourself.
+The manufacturer does not respond to your request, so you roll up your sleeves and set about reconfiguring the PDDL specs yourself.

-(a) Download the files for the gripper planning domain from the lecture webpage's exercises subpage.
-You can find the domain description in the file gripper-domain.pddl and the problem itself in the file gripper-problem-two-arms-six-balls.pddl.
-Solve the problem using Pyperplan (see webpage) and fill out the following table of plan lengths and node expansions for the given combinations of search algorithms and heuristics.
+(a) Download the files for the gripper planning domain from the lecture website's exercises subpage.
+You can find the domain description in the file gripper.pddl and the problem itself in the file gripper-problem-two-arms.pddl.
+Add a third arm (gripper) called middle to the problem description and solve the problem using Pyperplan (see website).
+Please send the modified problem description file to ortlieb@informatik.uni-freiburg.de.
+Fill out the following table with plan lengths and node expansions for the given combinations of search algorithms and heuristics.

-blind hmax hadd hff
+blind hmax hadd $\mathrm{hff}$

 Greedy Best First

 A-Star

 Breadth First Search